NekoMimiOfficial/Initial-D-VFS-tools/README.md

 this tool supports unpacking the VFS including XBB and ANA files
 packing custom files is almost complete and does exist however until the polynomial is cracked the crc will be mismatched and the game wont start

+> [!IMPORTANT]
+> This project is in a big rewrite phase, please wait till both this and [the headers](https://github.com/NekoMimiOfficial/Initial-D-VFS-Headers) are completed
+> Most instructions will be changed and some external (in house) libraries will be needed
+> If no progress is being done here perhaps it's at the headers repo

+> [!NOTE]
+> This project is soon to be rewritten, when so it will be Debian only compatible
+> Meaning it will work on only Debian based Linux distributions

 # running
 all params could be found in the `--help` option
 to extract files from an XBB/ANA file: